Loading

 Jurisdiction Pattern

-3 of 4 Costco-format stores approved in Central Valley (2020-2024) — the one invalidated had the EIR defect
+High approval rate reported for Costco-format stores in Central Valley (2020-2024) — the invalidated one had the EIR defect.
+Specific comparable cases not independently verified

 Recent Shifts